bomzai/Dockerfiles/README.md

 # Dockerfiles
-A collection of useful dockerfiles
+A collection of useful dockerfiles and stack ready to be used after replacing url and mails